 Gail Albert Halaban Biography

-Gail Albert Halaban is a New York-based, American fine art photographer represented by the Edwynn Houk Gallery in New York City.
+Gail Albert Halaban is a New York-based, American fine art photographer.
 Born in Washington, D.C. in 1970, Halaban went on to attend the Rhode Island School of Design and would later earn a BA from Brown University and a Master of Fine Arts in photography from Yale University School of Art.